-The fair market value (FMV) of virtual currency (such as Bitcoin) paid as wages is income and subject to federal income tax withholding, FICA tax, and FUTA tax and must be reported on Form W-2.
-For more information about how virtual currency is treated for federal income tax purposes. including W-2 requirements, see Notice 2014-21, 2014-16 I.R.B.
-938, available at IRS.gov/irb/

-2014-16 IRB#NOT-2014-21 and Rev. Rul.
-2019-24, available at IRS.gov/irb/2019-44 IRB#REV-RUL-2019-24 and related FAQs, available at IRS.gov/ virtualcurrencyfags.
+The fair market value of virtual currency (such as Bitcoin) paid as wages is income and subject to federal income tax withholding, FICA tax, and FUTA tax and must be reported on Form W-2.
+For more information about how virtual currency is treated for federal income tax purposes, including W-2 requirements, see Notice 2014-21, 2014-16 I.R.B.
+938, available at IRS.gov/irb/ 2014-16 IRB#NOT-2014-21 and Revenue Ruling 2019-24, available at IRS.gov/irb/2019-44 IRB#REV- RUL-2019-24 and related FAQs, available at IRS.gov/ Individuals/International-Taxpayers/Frequently-Asked- Questions-on-Virtual-Currency-Transactions.